patrickjuchli/basic-ftp/README.md

 ## Goals and non-goals

 The main goal is to provide an API that is easy to compose and extend.
-FTP is an old protocol, there are many extensions and server implementations.
+FTP is an old protocol, there are many features, quirks and server implementations.
 A server response might not be as expected, a directory listing might use yet another format as there is no standard for it.

 This library does not try to solve all these issues.
 The goal is to provide a solid foundation and a simple extension pattern for you to solve your specific issues without requiring a change in the library itself.